senx/warp10-ext-matrixprofile/README.md

 # warp10-ext-matrixprofile

-The matrix profile is an operation on a time series that consist in comparing subsequences between them to discover patterns.
+The matrix profile is an operation on a time series that consists in comparing subsequences between them to discover patterns.

 We made a tutorial to present this extension on our blog: https://blog.senx.io/matrix-profile-of-a-time-series-to-discover-patterns